 After Windows restarts again, you have the options to choose which boot method you wish to be enabled.
 There are three methods to access Safe Mode;

-With a user account that has the administrators permission, login to Windows 10 Safe Mode and enable the changes you want.
+With a user account that has the administrator’s permission, login to Windows 10 Safe Mode and enables the changes you want.

 If you are able to log in your Windows 10 another easy way to boot into the safe mode is try the System configuration tool.
 This method is generally known as msconfig.exe.
 Follow these steps to use it;